viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp-create-provision-deploy.md

 1. Under **Routing information**, select the routing method you would like to use.
 For more information, see [Client routing](#client-routing).

     - If you choose **Manual routing**, enter your address range/CIDR blocks.
     - If you choose **BGP routing**, enter the ASN and IP addresses of the neighborship.
-Use your ASN, the one used to sign up for MCC.
-MCC will be automatically assigned as the same ASN as the neighbor.
+Use your ASN, the one used to sign up for Microsoft Connected Cache.
+Connected Cache will be automatically assigned as the same ASN as the neighbor.
     > [!NOTE]
     > **Prefix count** and **IP Space** will stop displaying `0` when BGP is successfully established.